 You would think the above would be a no-brainer but it is amazing how many times parents choose the worst possible child to be a personal representative or have power of attorney.
 Why is this?
 Is it pressure (undue influence) from the child, denial on the part of the parent, or the parent “not wanting to hurt feelings?”
 I don’t know.
 But I do know that listing the black sheep of the family as your personal representative won’t make him or her suddenly responsible.
 It will only cause problems and could result in your other children losing their inheritance.

-If you want more information about choosing a personal representative or creating your individual estate plan, contact me at Brockmann Law.
+If you want more information about choosing a personal representative or creating your individual estate plan, contact me at Law Office of Nancy L Roberts PLLC.